saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 - overriding proxy vars on the instance with the new values
 - copying over the new trust bundle to Windows instances (old one should be removed) and updating each instance's local trust store

-All changes detailed in this enhacement proposal will be limited to the Windows Machine Config Operator.
+All changes detailed in this enhancement proposal will be limited to the Windows Machine Config Operator.

 ### User Stories